pointermess/rust-brainfuck/README.md

     print!("\x1B[2J");

     // run and print state after program has finished
-    // running (or stepping) will immediately
+    // running (or stepping) will immediately print any "." operations bf.run();
-    bf.run();

     // prints the cpu and memory state